 Priest, although it left most critics and some fans feeling less than enthused, I find it to be a thoroughly enjoyable film.
-Don’t get me wrong; I am not saying it’s deserving of notice by the many awards bestowing organizations out there, I am only saying its a good sound film, with an enjoyable cast, an interesting premise, and a good working story I enjoy.
-It also has several excellent science fiction touches that elevate it above the myriad assembly of vampire movies that have been produced and better received over the years.
+Don’t get me wrong; I am not saying it’s deserving of notice by the many awards bestowing organizations out there; I am only saying it’s a good sound film, with an enjoyable cast, an interesting premise, and a good working story I enjoy.
+It also has several excellent science-fiction touches that elevate it above the myriad assembly of vampire movies produced and received better over the years.

-In case you are unfamiliar with the film, I am talking about; Priest is a 2011 American post-apocalyptic, dystopian, science fiction, action, horror film starring Paul Bettany as the title character.
-Based on the Korean comic of the same name by Hyung Min-woo it’s directed by Scott Stewert.
+If you are unfamiliar with the film I am talking about; Priest is a 2011 American post-apocalyptic, dystopian, science fiction, action, horror film starring Paul Bettany as the title character.
+Based on the Korean comic of the same name by Hyung Min-woo, it’s directed by Scott Stewert.

 In an alternate world, humanity and vampires have warred for centuries.
 After the last Vampire War, a veteran Warrior Priest (Bettany) lives in obscurity with other humans inside one of the Church’s walled cities.
-When his niece (Lily Collins), is kidnapped by vampires, the Priest breaks his vows to hunt them down.
+When vampires kidnap his niece (Lily Collins), the Priest breaks his vows to hunt them down.
 Joining him is the niece’s boyfriend Hicks (Cam Gigandet), who is a wasteland sheriff, and later, a former Warrior Priestess (Maggie Q)

 So, with that said, let’s get to it:

 (2) The Wastelands: The film soon segues into the wastelands, your standard flat, featureless environment that has the look of a sterile desert-like place nearly incapable of sustaining life, which raises the question of why would anyone choose to live there?.
 It’s a classic trope that makes a suitable context for the events of the film’s story.
-The wastelands are home to towns (and the ruins of old skyscrapers) that have the appearance of the old west to a degree.
+The wastelands are home to towns (and the ruins of old skyscrapers) that have the old West’s appearance to a degree.
 The buildings have the look of a more recent pedigree belied by their rundown and bedraggled appearance.
 Likewise, the people that dwell there.
-The background is another one of the things what I like about this movie, it integrates the look and feel of Firefly (2002) with vampires and mixes in a little Road Warrior (1981) as well.
+The background is another one of the things that I like about this movie; it integrates the look and feels of Firefly (2002) with vampires and mixes in a little Road Warrior (1981).

 (4) The Jet-bikes: The transportation of choice used by the priests.
-Motorcycles that have what looks like a jet engine turbine where a fuel tank and headlight would normally be, capable of great speeds and sound cool too.
+Motorcycles have what looks like a jet engine turbine where a fuel tank and headlight would normally be, capable of great speeds and sound cool.
 These gratuitous creations added a nice futuristic touch to the film.

-(7) The train: The whole film does a good job at the art direction that utilizes a successful blend of retro and future designs including the near art deco design of the train Black Hat commandeers as a part of his plan to tip the balance of things in favor of the vampires.
-The train is cool like an earth-bound cruise missile it hurtles towards the city like a dark harbinger of doom.
-It represents a fitting irony that the same technology that people used to defeat the vampires is now getting repurposed to accomplish the opposite goal.
+(7) The train: The whole film does a good job at the art direction that utilizes a successful blend of retro and future designs, including the near art deco design of the train Black Hat commandeers as a part of his plan to tip the balance of things in favor of the vampires.
+The train is cool like an earth-bound cruise missile.
+It hurtles towards the city like a dark harbinger of doom.
+It represents a fitting irony that the same technology used to defeat the vampires is now getting repurposed to accomplish the opposite goal.

-(8) Maggie Q: Always a welcome addition, Maggie Q’s expertise in martial arts and natural athletic ability serves her well in this film.
+(8) Maggie Q: Always a welcome addition, Maggie Q’s expertise in martial arts and natural athletic ability serve her well in this film.

-(9) The romantic interests: Even though it is never dwelt on or given a chance to become a sappy part of the film’s narrative love is the glue that holds this story together.
-The love of a father for his daughter and the love that was denied the two priests because of their vows.
-Although the film never dwells on it, I appreciated that the film included the basic human ability to feel affection as an undercurrent to help drive the film’s narrative.
+(9) The romantic interests: Even though it is never dwelt on or given a chance to become a sappy part of the film’s narrative, love is the glue that holds this story together.
+The love of a father for his daughter and the love that got denied the two priests because of their vows.
+Although the film never dwells on it, I appreciated that it included the basic human ability to feel affection as an undercurrent to help drive its narrative.

 (10) Christopher Plummer: The film’s other bad guy.
-It is difficult to decide which is more of a villain in this film, Black Hat, or Monsignor Orelas (Plummer).
-He’s quite effective as the dogma driven and blindly myopic head priest whose ignorant and inflexible way of seeing things is causing many to lose their faith in what the church should represent to those that need it to be more than a required part of their lives.
+It is difficult to decide which is more of a villain in this film, Black Hat or Monsignor Ornelas (Plummer).
+He’s quite effective as the dogma-driven and stubbornly myopic head priest whose ignorant and inflexible way of seeing things is causing many to lose their faith in what the church should represent to those that need it to be more than a required part of their lives.
 He represents the sort of real-life villain encountered far too often in our world.